TheJimmyNowak/TheJimmyNowak/README.md

 ## Helo there

-I'm Jimmy the electronics fanboy and newbie [gardener](https://miki164.github.io)
+I'm Jimmy the electronics fanboy!

+Why do my github account is so empty recently?
+Tbh I've started to learn new things such as 3D printing ;P